juliaolivieri/COMP_162_2025/L9_R_dplyr/classwork8.md

 ### Exercises
 1. **(CW) Find the average `birth_year` by `gender` using the `sub_starwars` dataframe.**
-2. (CW) Remove rows for which `height` is NA.
+2. Remove rows for which `height` is NA.
-3. (CW) Find the median height of each species.
+3. Find the median height of each species.
 You will need to remove NA values from the height column to do this.
 4. Find the maximum `birth_year` by `homeworld`.
 5. Find the sum of `mass` by `hair_color`.